 Across the country they are called by various names, including residential care homes, residential care facilities for the elderly (RCFE), adult family homes, board-and-care homes, and personal care homes.
 But they all provide a very basic and needed service: care for seniors in a home-like setting.

-In some areas, in some states, PCHs are the last resort for finding placement for residents who don’t quite meet the criteria for nursing home placement, but may not have the funds for assisted living.
-These also tend to be the choice for residents who have mental health disorders that hinder their abilities to live independently or be accepted into assisted living facilities because of their perceived needs.
+In some areas, residential care homes are the last resort in terms of finding placement for residents who don’t quite meet the criteria for nursing home care, but may not have the funds for assisted living.
+Residential care homes also tend to be a good choice for seniors who have mild mental health issues that hinder their ability to live independently, or to be accepted into assisted living facilities.

-Most care homes are located in once single-family homes that have been converted into multi-unit dwellings.
-These homes may only have the ability to care for three or four residents, where others can care for 20-30.
+Most care homes are located in former single-family homes that have been converted into multi-unit dwellings.
+These homes may only have the ability to care for three or four residents.
 Some are larger, hotel-like buildings that can accommodate a few dozen residents, although this is less common because it changes the focus on personal, home-style living.

 In some states, there is no distinct regulatory difference between personal care homes and assisted living facilities.
-However, in some facilities the level of care can vary significantly.
-Some are simply for those who may need companionship while others help with select activities of daily living, such as dressing and bathing.
+However, the level of care can vary significantly.
+Some residences are simply for those who need companionship, while others help with select activities of daily living, such as dressing and bathing.
 In some settings, if appropriately staffed, medication administration and limited medical care may be provided.

-- What is the monthly rate and what is included in this rate?
+- What is the monthly fee, and what does it include?

-- Are there other services available and at what cost?
+- Are there other services available?
+What is the additional cost?

 - What are the payment policies?

-- What happens if someone leaves the facility for medical care during?
+- What happens if someone must leave the home for medical care?
 Will their room be held, and if so, for how long?
 If the absence becomes long-term, will the rent be refunded?

 - What happens when private funds are depleted?
 Are there other forms of financial assistance?

-- Can Medicaid assist in covering room and board?
+- Will Medicaid cover some or all of room and board?

-Regulations: Although most PCHs are privately owned, there are regulatory boards that oversee the well-being of the residents.
-In many states, inspections are performed by various departments to ensure the facilities are compliant with codes, policies and procedures and to ensure residents are receiving proper care.
-If the facility accepts Medicaid as a form of payment, the state’s Department of Public Welfare will also be involved in the inspection process.
+Regulations: Although most residential care homes are privately owned, there are regulatory boards that oversee residents’ well-being.
+Depending on state licensing, the home may be subject to inspections by various departments to ensure the facilities comply with codes, policies and procedures, and to ensure residents are receiving proper care.
+If the care home accepts Medicaid, the state’s Department of Public Welfare will also be involved in the inspection process.
 All inspection findings are public record and can be made available upon request.

-Activities: Many PCHs offer group activities to keep their residents occupied.
-From group programs, movie and game night to bingo, discussion groups and possibly an exercise or fitness class, socialization and companionship is a key component of personal care homes.
+Activities: Many residential care homes offer group activities to help residents stay alert, healthy, and active.
+From movie and game night to bingo, discussion groups and possibly an exercise or fitness class, socialization and companionship is a key component of most care homes.

-Personal Assistance: Some facilities are able to provide assistance in scheduling and keeping doctor’s appointments.
-The staff may also notice when there is a change in health or behavior that may warrant a visit to the physician.
-Often, the staff can also arrange for transportation.
+Personal Assistance: Some residences are able to provide assistance in scheduling and keeping doctor’s appointments.
+The staff may also notice when there is a change in a senior’s health or behavior that may warrant a doctor’s visit.
+Often, staff can also arrange transportation.

 - Cleanliness: Does the facility appear clean?
 Does it have a noticeable odor?
-Do the residents appear bathed and groomed?
+Do the residents appear clean and well groomed?

-- Staff Interaction: Is the staff treating the residents with respect and courtesy?
+- Staff Interaction: Does the staff treat residents with respect and courtesy?
 Do they appear to enjoy their jobs?

-- Room Accommodations: Are the rooms private, semi-private or bunk rooms?
+- Room Accommodations: Are the rooms private, semi-private, or group rooms?
 Will your loved one be comfortable sharing his/her bedroom with others?

-- Bathrooms: Are there ample restrooms for the number of residents in the home?
+- Bathrooms: Are there ample bathrooms for the number of residents in the home?
 Are there private showers?

 - Resident Interaction: Does it appear as if the residents get along and enjoy one another’s company?

 - Smoking: Does the facility allow smoking in common areas?
 Are there designated smoking/non-smoking areas?
 Will this work for your loved one, or does he/she wish to live in a completely smoke-free residence?

 - Safety: Are hallways and stairwells free of obstacles and fall hazards?
 Are exits well lit and easily accessible?
 Are there security systems in place to prevent unwanted visitors?

 - Surroundings: Does the home offer good lighting, clean furnishings, and well-kept grounds?
 Are there outdoor areas that can be used?
-By appearance alone, is this a place you would be comfortable living in?
+By appearance alone, is this a place where you would be comfortable living?

-In addition to touring it is highly encouraged to spend some time asking questions of the administrator or intake coordinator.
-Make sure you ask to see the latest state inspection survey.
-This will list any infractions that the facility received and their plan of correction.
-Take notice of any trends or sever infractions that could pose harm to your loved one.
+In addition to touring, spend some time talking with the administrator or intake coordinator.
+Ask to see the latest state inspection survey.
+This will list any infractions and plan of correction.
+Do you notice any trends or severe infractions that could pose harm to your loved one?

 Some additional questions to consider:

-- What qualifications does the staff have?
+- What are the staff’s qualifications?
 Are they specially trained or licensed?

 - How long has the facility been under the direction of the current administrator?

-- What is staff turn-around like?
+- What is staff turnover like?
 What is the average length of employment?

-- Are staff continually re-educated on new policies, trends and techniques in elder care?
+- Is staff continually updated on policies, trends and techniques in elder care?

-- Do the residents eat together or do they eat on their own?
+- Do residents eat together in a dining room, or on their own?
 Do they have the option to do either one?

 - Are meals prepared?
 Are dietary preferences taken into consideration?